ryandkuster/ngsComposer/README.md

 ***

 #### Index file
 The index file is a tab delimited file required to associate the barcodes file with a specific library in your project directory.
-It must include the filename followed by the appropriate barcodes file:
+It must include the filename of the forward read followed by the appropriate barcodes file:

 ```
 1_R1.fastq  barcodes_1.txt